-A day-dreamer from Malaysia currently based in Singapore, who has a strong passion in roaming around the world getting lost, meeting people and learn more on living in different cultures.
+I’m Bunzy, a day-dreamer from Malaysia currently based in Singapore.
+I have a strong passion in roaming around the world getting lost, meeting new people and learn more on living in different cultures.
 I love to stay with a local’s home (i.e couchsurfing) and work with/for them (i.e workaway), or sometimes i may even be teaching English in local village school or doing summer camps.

 So here comes the magic question: How do I afford to travel constantly?

 Truth is, travel does cost money.
 So, without savings and without a full time job, how can I still able to travel most of the time? ?

 Having jobs that you love

 NOOOOOOO, I am not completely jobless nor some Asian Rich Girl!
 I work really, really hard.
 I work almost 7-days a week, about 7-12 hours per day.
 The current jobs I’m holding right now: lifeguard, camp facilitator, high ropes instructor, kayaking assistant, events helper, etc. These outdoor jobs motivate me to work longer hours because I don’t feel stuck in one place and they paid quite well.
 In this way, I can happily work for full 2-3 months and travel for a month or more.
 Moreover, these skill-based jobs allow you to work overseas as well!

 Nowadays there are so many budget airlines from Singapore flying to faraway places for less than $500!
 (Do you know that Airasia is flying to Hawaii?!)
 Check out Scoot promotion day on Tuesdays, and every Fridays is Jetstar and Airasia promotion day, etc. I do sign up for airlines newsletter to keep myself updated on all the promotions.
 And my favorite app, Skyscanner, allows me to randomly choose my destinations based on cheap flights.